scotws/TaliForth2/README.md

 # Tali Forth 2 for the 65c02
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 19.
 Jan 2014 (original Tali Forth)
-This version: 21.
+This version: 26.
 Nov 2017

-(THIS VERSION OF TALI IS BEING COMPLETELY REWRITTEN, THE CODE CURRENTLY WON'T EVEN ASSEMBLE.
-COME BACK LATER!)
+**(THIS VERSION OF TALI IS BEING COMPLETELY REWRITTEN, THE CODE _MIGHT_ ASSEMBLE BUT IT CERTAINLY WON'T RUN.
+WE'LL GET THERE!)**

-## Dude, I am the very model of a Salarian scientist, let me just start!
+## Dude, I am the very model of a Salarian scientist, just let me start!

 Run `py65mon --mpu 65C02 -r ophis.bin` from this directory.